Sample maintenance contract

 This is all standard.
 Dead wood from trees is removed to reduce the hazard of falling limbs.

 In black are examples of conventional contracts.
 In green are examples of possible alternatives.
 Could you experiment with some of the alternatives in parts of your lawn?

-Landscaping Maintenance Service Scope of Work
+Landscaping Care Service Scope of Work

 Landscaping Service to promote and maintain the neat and attractive appearance, as well as the health, of the property’s landscape.
 The details regarding service standards, methods and expectations are outlined as follows:

 The conditions in Northern Virginia are very marginal for growing cool season grasses.
 The turf grasses that work well in Northern Europe and even in Pennsylvania will inevitably struggle here.
 Whenever possible, it is wise to look for alternatives to lawn.
 Can you allow any neighboring woods to gradually expand?
 Can you plant trees and shrubs on lawn that is not being walked or played on and gradually recreate a forest environment?
 Would your lawn be a good place for conservation landscaping?